-Fernandina Road, a service road east of I-26 and south of Harbison Boulevard, is proposed to be realigned using Fernandina Court, although access to surrounding businesses and neighborhoods would be maintained.
-Impacts to parking in this area is expected.
 According to local planners there is bicycle and pedestrian activity in the community; access to and safety of these facilities would be maintained.
-Sidewalk connections are proposed for both Reasonable Alternatives at the I-26/Harbison Boulevard and the I-26/Piney Grove Road interchanges.
+Sidewalk connections are proposed for both alternatives at the I-26/Harbison Boulevard and the I-26/Piney Grove Road interchanges.
 The existing community roadway network would be maintained and permanent road closures or relocations are not expected within the Harbison community.

-The proposed construction of a new bridge over I-26 to connect Tram Road and Beatty Road would introduce a new local roadway connection between neighborhoods west of I-26, including Whitcott and Whitehall in the St. Andrews community, and neighborhoods east of I-26, including Westshire and Homewood Terrace in the St. Andrews community.
+With the RPA, the proposed construction of a new bridge over I-26 to connect Tram Road and Beatty Road would introduce a new local roadway connection between neighborhoods west of I-26, including Whitcott and Whitehall in the St. Andrews community, and neighborhoods east of I-26, including Westshire and Homewood Terrace in the St. Andrews community.
 This adds additional local road connectivity within the corridor and would allow local trips in that area to use frontage road systems along both sides of the interstate between St. Andrews Road and Piney Grove Road.
+The Refined RPA does not propose a new bridge over I-26 connecting Tram Road and Beatty Road but does include a realignment of Berryhill Road.

 According to local planners there is bicycle and pedestrian activity in the community; and access to and safety of these facilities would be maintained.
-Sidewalk connections are proposed for both Reasonable Alternatives at the I-26/Piney Grove Road, I-26/St. Andrews Road and the I-20/Broad River Road interchanges.
-The existing community roadway network would be maintained and permanent road closures or relocations are not expected with either of the Reasonable Alternatives.
+Sidewalk connections are proposed for both alternatives at the I-26/Piney Grove Road, I-26/St. Andrews Road and the I-20/Broad River Road interchanges.
+The existing community roadway network would be maintained and permanent road closures or relocations are not expected with either of the alternative.

-Due to the relocation of the I-26/Bush River Road interchange, access to Bush River Road from I-26 would be relocated by both RA1 and RA5 Modified.
+Due to the relocation of the I-26/Bush River Road interchange, access to Bush River Road from I-26 would be relocated by both the RPA and the Refined RPA.
 Direct access to Bush River Road from I-26 would be affected.
 With the proposed improvements, individuals traveling along I-26 would access existing businesses and residences, located at the existing I-26 / Bush River Road exit, by: